andreasmeid/academic-kickstart/content/project/Habilitation/index.md

 slides: ""
 ---

 Please take a look at the above publications with direct relevance to the habilitation.
 The Scientific Colloquium ("Wissenschaftliches Kolloqium") will take place on 30.9.2021.
+The topic will be "Personalisierung der Arzneimitteltherapie mit Gesundheitsroutinedaten: Hilfe, Hoffnung oder Hype?".